 Sleep and circadian rhythm

 With the claimed eye damage caused by LEDs, frequently the influence of blue on the sleep-wake cycle is intermixed.
-This, however, is a rather different and complicated issue, but that needs another blog entry.
+This, however, is a different and complicated issue that needs another blog entry.
+In brief: Only bright light bevor sleeping can be sub-optimal for your sleep, regardless of light source or colour.
+Just as common sense would tell you.